ROCm/amd_matrix_instruction_calculator/README.md

 This option is only valid when the `--D-matrix` parameter is used.

-The following is an example that requests the output matrix entry and input matrix entries used to calculate the value at coordinate the 33rd lane of register 2 for matrix D for the instruction V\_MFMA\_F32\_4X4X4F16 on the CDNA&trade; 2 architecture:
+The following is an example that requests the output matrix entry and input matrix entries used to calculate the value at coordinate the 33rd lane of register 2 for matrix D for the instruction V\_MFMA\_F32\_4X4X4F16 in the CDNA&trade; 2 architecture:
 ```
 $ ./matrix_calculator.py --architecture cdna2 --instruction v_mfma_f32_4x4x4f16 --matrix-entry --register 2 --lane 33 --D-matrix --output-calculation
 Architecture: CDNA2